SkiFire13/master-thesis-presentation/presentation.typ

     #pause

-    - Improve $phi$ based on the induced plays
+    - Improve $phi$ by looking at the induced plays

+    #pause

+    - Repeat

   #meanwhile